microlinkhq/www/src/pages/docs/api/getting-started/overview.md

 }
 ```

-The following documentation is going to teach you how to do things like:
+There are some of the most common workflow you can do with Microlink API:

-- Get structured data from any link.
+- Retrieve [meta](/docs/api/parameters/screenshot) data from any link.
-- Take a [screenshot](/docs/api/parameters/screenshot) of the website (partial or full page).
+- Take a [screenshot](/docs/api/parameters/screenshot) or generate a [pdf](/docs/api/parameters/pdf) of the target website.
 - Get a predominant color [palette](/docs/api/parameters/palette) per each image detected.
 - Make easy [embed](/docs/api/parameters/embed) content directly in your HTML markup.
+- Identify [technologies](/docs/api/parameters/insights/technologies) behind a target URL.
 - [prerender](/docs/api/parameters/prerender) mode, useful for getting more information from websites that use client-side frameworks.

+The following documentation is going to teach you all these things and more.